devdazzlee/webchatsales/backend/README.md

 npm start
 ```

-The server will run on `http://localhost:3001`
+The server will run on `http://localhost:9000` (or the port specified in PORT env var)

 ## API Endpoints